balmli/com.telldus.live/README.md

 # Telldus Live app for Athom Homey

-With this app you can add sensors and switches from "Telldus Live".
+With this app you can add sensors, dimmers and switches from "Telldus Live".

 For "Telldus ZNET lite v2" - gateways, a direct, local connection is also supported.